dsccommunity/DscResource.Common/README.md

 ```

 This compares the values in the current state against the desires state.
-`Get-TargetResource` is called using just the required parameters to get
+The function `Get-TargetResource` is called using just the required parameters
-the values in the current state.
+to get the values in the current state.

 ### `Test-IsNanoServer`